Koyo-dotcom/Cybersecurity-Journey/Python-Password-Checker/README.md

+# Python Password Integrity Checker

-# This script runs inputted passwords through its security requirements until it gets a valid one.
+This script runs inputted passwords through its security requirements until it gets a valid one.

-## These requirements are:
+### These requirements are:
 - Has a special character
 - Has a number
 - Has a capital letter